vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo**

   Skip compilation for this elemento and all its children.
 You can use this for displaying raw mustache tags.
-Skipping large Numeros of nodes with no Direttive on them can also speed up compilation.
+Skipping large Numeros of nodes con no Direttive on them can also speed up compilation.

 - **Esempio:**